A remarkable example on clustering of extremes for regularly-varying stochastic processes: Introduction and main results

 where $\weakto$ denotes the weak convergence in $\mathbb{D}([0,1])$ space equipped with $M_1$-topology.
 The limiting process on the right-hand side is an $\alpha$-stable subordinator. \end{Coro} Corollary \ref{Coro:CLT} above can be viewed as a complementary result of \citep{bai20functional}, where for the same model (strictly speaking, the models are also different as explained in Remark \ref{rem:nonneg}) but with $\beta \in (1/2,1)$ a functional central limit theorem is established.
 With $\beta\in(1/2,1)$, this is called the {\em supercritical regime}, and in this regime the limit is not an $\alpha$-stable process.

 One can also establish the convergence of random sup-measures \citep{vervaat88random}, and recover the results in \citep{bai24phase}.
 The convergence of random sup-measures implies in particular \eqref{eq:macro}.
-We omit the details. {A few additional consequences of the main results that are of more technical nature are collected in Section \ref{sec:other}}.
+The fact that Theorem \ref{thm:1} implies the convergence of random sup-measures is straightforward, and we omit the details. {A few additional consequences of the main results that are of more technical nature are collected in Section \ref{sec:other}}.

 {\em The rest of the paper is organized as follows.} In Section \ref{sec:PP} we prove Theorem \ref{thm:1}.
 In Section \ref{sec:single} we state and prove the full version of Theorem \ref{thm:2'} in Theorem \ref{thm:2}.
 We also comment on the relations of the two proofs in Section \ref{sec:overview 2}, and in particular the discussion therein explains which part of the model contributes to the mesoscopic limit but not the macroscopic limit.